upgradeQ/osuplaylist/README.md

 # Limitations
 - creation of ingame collection requires to restart client
 - importing your mp3 requires restart & refresh `F5` & ascii name
-- daterange will not work properly  on linux
 ## Commands
 ### export all songs as .m3u8 playlist, may take a while
   `osuplaylist`
 ### apply daterange (optional)
-  `osuplaylist --date_range "daterange"`,daterange format:Year.month.day example: >2020.1.1 older than, 2020.1.1:2020.1.24 in this range
+  `osuplaylist --date_range "daterange"`,daterange format:Year.month.day
+  example: >2020.1.1 older than, 2020.1.1:2020.1.24 in this range this will include songs where you had set score in that timeframe.
 ### export collection.
 Name might be case insensitive or with typos
  `osuplaylist --collection "name of collection"`
 ### export to ingame collection.
 Name will be with current timestamp. (optional)